-California grants the authority to use the title "Structural Engineer" to licensed civil engineers who successfully complete an examination process.
-This application is required with evidence of experience and references.
+California grants the authority to use the title "Structural Engineer" to licensed Civil Engineers who meet all licensure requirements including passing the required exam.

 Each applicant for authority to use the title "Structural Engineer" must:

-- Provide evidence showing three years of qualifying, full-time experience "in responsible charge" of structural engineering work.
-The three years must have been gained after the date of issuance of the Civil Engineer license.
+- Provide evidence showing three (3) years of qualifying, full-time experience "in responsible charge" of structural engineering work.
+The three (3) years must have been gained after the date of issuance of the Civil Engineer license.
 Experience must be documented on Structural Engineer Engagement Record and Reference Forms.
 Review the information on What Constitutes a Satisfactory Reference.

 - Pass the required exam before application submittal.
 For additional information, refer to the Frequently Asked Questions (FAQs) Regarding the Structural Engineer (SE) Exam.

-Qualifying experience is counted three years from the date of licensure as a civil engineer in California.
+Qualifying experience is counted three (3) years from the date of licensure as a Civil Engineer in California.

 This consists of professional level employment "in responsible charge" of major projects.
-It does not include overtime, trainee, or orientation programs, any work done before initial license as a civil engineer, or work done on exempt structures as defined in Section 6737.1 of the Business and Professions Code.
+It does not include overtime, trainee, or orientation programs, any work done before initial licensure as a Civil Engineer, or work done on exempt structures as defined in Business and Professions Code section 6737.1.

 Qualifying experience shall include structural design experience in all areas as follows:

 Checking of structural engineering plans and calculations is also considered qualifying experience provided that the work is performed under the immediate supervision of, and certified to, by a licensed Structural Engineer and demonstrates structural engineering experience in all areas listed above.

 The span of control necessary to be "in responsible charge" is such that the engineer:

-Applicants that have been licensed and practicing in another state may apply prior to 3-years after obtaining their license as a civil engineer in California under certain circumstances.
-The Board will consider an application submitted sooner than three years after licensure as a Civil Engineer in California by a person who meets any of the following requirements:
+Applicants that have been licensed and practicing in another state may apply prior to three (3) years after obtaining their license as a Civil Engineer in California under certain circumstances.
+The Board will consider an application submitted sooner than three (3) years after licensure as a Civil Engineer in California by a person who meets any of the following requirements:

-- Has actually practiced in responsible charge in another state (licensure in another state does not allow for responsible charge experience in California); or:
+- Has practiced in responsible charge in another state (licensure in another state does not allow for responsible charge experience in California); or

 - Has practiced in responsible charge in another country.